SwissCore92/swisscore-tba-lite/README.md

 ### Clear, helpful logs with privacy in mind
 *swisscore_tba_lite* includes a built-in logger with optional color support (via *colorama*) to keep your terminal output clean and readable.

 It gives you full visibility into what's happening under the hood, without exposing sensitive info.
-API tokens, file contents, local file paths and payloads are never logged.
-You always stay informed, without compromising user privacy.
+API tokens or payloads are never logged.

 ## Installation
 > ⚠️ **Note:** *This library is in heavy development and not yet production-ready.*